 Currently on Air

 Some of the most popular shows of all time are still on today — like “NCIS,” “American Idol” and “Saturday Night Live.”
-However, there are other shows that are global hits, too, and still on the air.
+However, there are other shows that are global hits, too — and are still on the air.

-Specifically, “Grey’s Anatomy” and “This Is Us” have taken on lives of their own.
-“Grey’s Anatomy” recently overtook “ER” to become the longest-running primetime medical drama on TV.
-It also has widespread global reach.
+Specifically, “Grey’s Anatomy” has taken on a life of its own.
+“Grey’s Anatomy” is the longest-running medical drama on TV, renewing for its 20th season in April 2023.
+It also has a widespread global reach.

 - “Blue Bloods”